 So someone might think they can pull a fast one on the insurance company.
 Here’s the rub though – when you don’t verify stuff, such as income and assets on your mortgage application back in 2006, you wind up with a higher rate.

-That means the cost is baked in, even if you qualify with less hoops.
+That means the cost is already baked in, even if you qualify with less hoops.

 Aside from higher cost, the other downside to mortgage protection insurance is that the money goes toward the mortgage.
 Remember, not everyone wants to pay off the mortgage in full or ahead of schedule.